Dieter Meier: Musical career

 Along with Talking Heads vocalist David Byrne, Meier was a guest artist on the X-Press 2 album Muzikizum.
 He also performed lead vocals on the single "I Want You Back".

+Prior to Yello in 1978 he recorded two punk singles "Jim For Tango" and "Cry For Fame".

 Artist

-As a conceptual artist, he has been keeping himself busy with many art exhibitions.
+As a conceptual artist, he exhibits at art exhibitions.
 He began his career as a performance artist in the late 1960s.
 In 1972 as part of Documenta 5, Meier installed a commemorative plaque at the railway station in Kassel (Germany) which read: "On 23 March 1994, from 3 to 4 pm, Dieter Meier will stand on this plaque".
 He honored the promise 22 years later.

-Meier directed numerous films and videos, including German music group Alphaville's "Big in Japan" video.
+Meier has directed films and videos, including German music group Alphaville's "Big in Japan" video.
+His wife Monique also took a part in the video.

-In the 1990s music took a backseat as Meier continued his performance art, designed silk scarves and was involved with ReWATCH, a company that recycles cans into watches.
-However, two more Yello albums did surface.
+In the 1990s Meier continued his performance art, designed silk scarves and was involved with ReWATCH, a company that recycles cans into watches.
 In the late nineties, he bought 2200 hectare of land in Argentina, a four-hour drive away from Buenos Aires.
 The ranch is named "Ojo de Agua".
-His restaurant and store in Zurich has the same name from which he sells wine, meat, corn and soy products.
+His restaurant and store in Zürich has the same name from which he sells wine, meat, corn and soy products.

 Acting

-In 1989 Meier played a demimonde businessman in the Swiss drama-comedy Leo Sonnyboy by Rolf Lyssy, and in 1992 he had a part in the Daniel Schmid comedy, Hors Saison.
+In 1989, Meier played a demimonde businessman in the Swiss drama-comedy Leo Sonnyboy by Rolf Lyssy, and in 1992 he had a part in the Daniel Schmid comedy, Hors Saison.
 In 2006 he acted in the bit part of 'Gamsie' in National Lampoon's Pledge This!
 In 2013, he played a furrier in the film Finsterworld.

 Business ventures

+Meier has invested in several companies in various industries.
+He acquired a controlling interest in Euphonix, a producer of digital mixing desks for recording studios, and became chairman of the board.
+In 2010 he sold the company at a loss to Avid Technology.